Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Funding

 \section{Funding}

-LA is supported by the Labex de Math\'ematique Hadamard, CL is supported by the Austrian Science Fund (FWF) Stand-Alone programme P 34992.
+LA acknowledges the support of the Labex de Math\'ematique Hadamard and of the Austrian Science Fund (FWF) via program P34992.
+KL is supported by EPSRC [grant number EP/Y016955/1], CL is supported by the Austrian Science Fund (FWF) Stand-Alone program P34992.
 CL also acknowledges the financial support from DFG via Research Unit FOR 2402 when this project started.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) \href{https://www.fwf.ac.at/en/research-radar/10.55776/P34992}{10.55776/P34992}.
+For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.